craigwinchester/PressPi_2025/README.md

     git clone https://github.com/craigwinchester/PressPi_2025.git
     cd PressPi_2025
 2. Upload the Arduino sketch to the microcontroller.  /Transducer_Arduino/Arduino_Screen_Pressure_ADS1115.ino
+3. optional: add relays_off_boot.py to crontab.
+Turns off all relays at boot. just a saftey precaution. you will need to edit the file first to change the logging pathway.
+    '''bash
+    crontab -e
+    @reboot /your/pathway/here/relays_off_boot.py &
-3. Make sure the Arduino is connected and recognized on /dev/ttyUSB0 (or update the port in config.py)
+4. Make sure the Arduino is connected via USB and recognized on /dev/ttyUSB0 (or update the port in config.py)
-4. run the GUI.  python3 main.py.
+5. run the GUI.  python3 main.py.
 Or better yet test with Thorny on the pi first.